 After you’ve signed up during initial enrollment, there are only a few times throughout the year when you can change or drop your Medicare Advantage coverage.
 These periods occur at the same times each year.

-- Medicare open enrollment period (October 15–December 7).
+- Medicare open enrollment (October 15–December 7).
 This is the time each year that you can review your coverage and make changes if needed.
-During this period, you can make changes to your original Medicare plan, sign up for Medicare Advantage or Medicare Part D, or switch from one Medicare Advantage plan to another.
+During open enrollment, you can make changes to your original Medicare plan, sign up for Medicare Advantage or Medicare Part D, or switch from one Medicare Advantage plan to another.

-- Medicare Advantage annual election period (January 1–March 31).
+- General enrollment/Medicare Advantage open enrollment (January 1–March 31).
 During this period, you can switch from Medicare Advantage back to original Medicare and vice versa.
 You can change to a different Medicare Advantage plan or add Medicare Part D coverage.

 Enrolling in or changing plans during these specific periods can help you avoid penalties for late enrollment.